-Stock-driven supplier continuously observes the stock volume at a particular chain member.
+Stock-driven supplier (see Figure 3) continuously observes the stock volume at a particular chain member.
 When the materials volume of the target supplier is lower than the stock-replenishment level, this supplier executes orders.
 The work continues until the stock volume reaches the stock-volume level.
-When it finishes a manufacturing operation for a pre-defined lot-size, it sends a delivery order to the attached deliverer.
+When it finishes manufacturing operation for a pre-defined lot-size, it sends a delivery order to the attached deliverer.
 This manufacturing will stop once the volume of materials at the specified supplier reaches or exceeds the stock-volume level.
-Figure 8 shows the role of the stock-driven supplier and Table 5 details its characteristics, requirements, and/or responsibilities of each attribute.